alexpavlock1/Meraki_Life_Cycle_Report_For_Gov/README.md

 ### Debug Module Flags
 - `--debug-clients`: Run only the clients dashboard slide
 - `--debug-mx`: Run only the MX firmware restrictions slide
+- `--debug-ms`: Run only the MS firmware restrictions slide
+- `--debug-mr`: Run only the MR firmware restrictions slide
+- `--debug-mv`: Run only the MV firmware restrictions slide
+- `--debug-mg`: Run only the MG firmware restrictions slide
+- `--debug-compliance-mxmsmr`: Run only the MX/MS/MR firmware compliance slide
+- `--debug-compliance-mgmvmt`: Run only the MG/MV/MT firmware compliance slide
+- `--debug-eol-summary`: Run only the End of Life summary slide
+- `--debug-eol-detail`: Run only the detailed End of Life slide
 - `--debug-adoption`: Run only the product adoption slide
 - `--debug-executive-summary`: Run only the executive summary slide
+- `--debug-predictive-lifecycle`: Run only the predictive lifecycle slide
+- `--debug-psirt-advisories`: Run only the PSIRT advisories slide
+- `--debug-slide [TYPE]`: Run only the specified slide type (use any of the slide type names from the `--slides` option)

 ## Output
 The program generates a comprehensive PowerPoint presentation with slides including: